-Welcome to George Kalogeropoulos Website
+Welcome to George Kalogeropoulos Official Website

 George completed his Medical degree at The University of Melbourne in 2003, going on to complete his Surgical training (FRACS) at St Vincent’s Hospital in 2011.
 George then underwent specialist fellowship training in Upper GI and Hepatobiliary surgery at St Vincent’s and then Box Hill Hospitals in Melbourne prior to completing two years of International Fellowships in the United Kingdom.